-- It can be effectively used in the classroom to help students identify their strengths and to put them to optimum use to accomplish tasks allotted to them.
+- It can be effectively used in the classroom to help students identify their strengths and put them to optimum use to accomplish the tasks allotted to them.

-Positive communication is an important tool of positive reinforcement.
-Using positive communication helps build self-esteem which, in turn, is the basis of self-confidence and independence.
-At this point, it may be useful to know that individual’s self-esteem is greatly influenced by the quality of interaction and the kind of relationship they share at home and in the workplace.
+Positive communication is an essential tool of positive reinforcement.
+As it builds a curious attitude when communicating with others, it lets the other person know you are interested in what they are saying.
+Additionally, it helps build self-esteem which, in turn, is the basis of self-confidence and individuality.
+At this point, it may be useful to know that an individual’s self-confidence is greatly influenced by the quality of interactions and the kind of relationships they share at home and in the workplace.

-Motivation is another factor that highly impacts the use of positive reinforcement.
-Motivation affects all aspects of living.
-Being positively motivated in life is essential for growth, success and the overall well-being of a person.
-It can also be successfully used for motivating people.
+Motivation is yet another important factor that highly impacts the use of positive reinforcement.
+It has the power to affect all aspects of life.
+Being positively motivated aids the growth, success, and overall well-being of a person.
+Moreover, it can also be successfully used for motivating other people.

-Consistency is of utmost importance.
-A particular behavior which may be considered positive or desirable and which has been rewarded should stay in that category.
-Something that is considered “good” behavior today should not be labeled otherwise tomorrow.
-Such inconsistency can be counterproductive, lead to confusion in the child’s mind and indecisiveness about acceptable behavior in future.
+Consistency is of the utmost importance.
+A particular behavior which may be considered positive or desirable and which has been rewarded, should stay in that category.
+Something that is considered “good” behavior today, should not be labeled otherwise tomorrow.
+Such inconsistencies can be counterproductive, lead to confusion in the employee’s mind and indecisiveness about acceptable behavior in future.

-If implemented properly, positive reinforcement is a simple technique that can help you change an individual’s behavior around – usually very quickly.
+When thinking about positive reinforcement, always remember that the end result is to increase the behavior.
+If implemented properly, positive reinforcement is a simple technique that can help you change an individual’s behavior – usually, very quickly.